Ex. A

 Shaneyfelt’s Sworn Admissions

-78.When questioned about a $1 million transfer from CAHB to an entity in which Lamb held no ownership interest, Shaneyfelt admitted, “I thought he didn’t know about it, though,” confirming that he was aware Lamb did not know about the transfer and took no steps to disclose it.
+82.When questioned about a $1 million transfer from CAHB to an entity in which Lamb held no ownership interest, Shaneyfelt stated, “I thought he didn’t know about it, though.”
+(Depo. p.152.)

-79.He admitted that when information came from Lamb, he treated it as irrelevant: “At one point, [information] came from Matt.
-But I couldn’t use it; it was irrelevant.”
-All information Shaneyfelt relied upon for CAHB’s accounting came from Lamb’s Former Business Partner and his Spouse, and if Lamb had disagreed with that data, Shaneyfelt acknowledged he “probably” would not have known or taken it into consideration.
+83.He admitted that the accounting information he relied upon for CAHB came from Lamb’s Former Business Partner and his Spouse and that if Lamb had disagreed with that data he probably would not have known.

 Discovery and Concealment

-80.On March 2, 2023, Lamb notified Shaneyfelt in writing that he was terminating LSM’s engagement for Lamb’s personal returns and Matthew Lamb LLC.
+84.On March 2, 2023, Lamb notified Shaneyfelt in writing that he was terminating LSM’s engagement for Lamb’s personal returns and Matthew Lamb LLC.
 Lamb did not terminate LSM’s engagement with CAHB; that engagement continued under the court-appointed receiver (Kelley Commercial Partners/Maggie Hogan), who retained LSM for CAHB’s accounting work.
-By that date, Lamb had reason to suspect that Shaneyfelt had favored Lamb’s Former Business Partner.
-He did not then have reason to know, and could not have discovered from the face of the returns or records available to him, that Defendants had engaged in the concealed accounting misconduct described above.
+By that date, Lamb had reason to suspect that Shaneyfelt had favored Lamb’s Former Business Partner in professional judgment.
+That suspicion did not reveal — and could not have revealed — the concealed accounting mechanics described herein: backdated journal entries, unsupported K-1 balancing, undisclosed debt removal, dual conflicting ledger versions, and the withheld QuickBooks audit trail.

-84.Even after the dispute between Lamb and his Former Business Partner had become active litigation and a court-appointed receiver was in place, Shaneyfelt continued to modify CAHB’s general ledger at the direction of Lamb’s Former Business Partner’s Spouse — removing debt from the books more than fourteen months after the lawsuit was filed, without consulting Lamb and without notifying the receiver.
+88.Even after the dispute between Lamb and his Former Business Partner had become active litigation and a court-appointed receiver was in place, Shaneyfelt continued to modify CAHB’s general ledger at the direction of Lamb’s Former Business Partner’s Spouse — removing debt from the books more than fourteen months after the lawsuit was filed, without consulting Lamb and without consulting the receiver.

 Harm

-86.As a direct result of Defendants’ misconduct, Plaintiffs suffered phantom tax liabilities, levy-related injury, remediation costs, forensic reconstruction costs, lender denials, fees paid for defective work, and related professional expenses.
+90.As a direct result of Defendants’ misconduct, Plaintiffs suffered unsupported tax liabilities, levy-related injury, remediation costs, forensic reconstruction costs, lender denials, fees paid for defective work, and related professional expenses.

 Direct Damages

-a. phantom tax liabilities for 2021 and 2022, including excess taxes paid, levy-related harm, improper capital-account reductions, and related exposure;
+a. unsupported tax liabilities for 2021 and 2022, including excess taxes paid, levy-related harm, improper capital-account reductions, and related exposure;

 b. unsupported liabilities placed on the entity books, including more than $1,060,194 in line-of-credit entries on CAHB’s books and more than $452,511 in line-of-credit entries on CAHB Operating’s books where no corresponding credit facilities existed;